jkoether/Terrain_Trails/README.md

 * resolution - 10 or 30, for 10/30 meter resolution DEM.
 * dem_offset - offset DEM relative to OSM data to account for shifts in data
 * downsample_factor - integer factor to reduce resolution of terrain surface, needed for larger models.
 1mm resolution is reasonable minimum.
-* map_only - stop after generating map to review (no boolean ops), recomend to do this first until all desired features look correct so you can iterate through changes in your input deck quicker
+* map_only - stop after generating map to review (no meshing or 3D boolean ops), recomend to do this first until all desired features look correct so you can iterate through changes in your input deck quicker
 * compass_loc - XY location for printed compass.
 * compass_size - scale factor for size of compass 50x50 default